Facebook Hacks Every Startup Should Know

 21) Make sure your Name, Address, and Phone number are correct on your page.

-22) Research and employ long tail keywords across the social media board
+22) Research and employ long-tail keywords across the social media board

-• If you're not fluent in SEO speak, these are longer, more specific terms people might use to find information.
+(in posts, in your "About" section, in descriptions, etc.).
+For those unfamiliar with SEO, long-tail keywords are longer, more specific terms people might use to find information.

-• It matters in social media since you want to be found by as many customers as possible, so you need your page to be as relevant as possible to exactly what they're looking for.
+• This matters in social media since you want to be found by as many customers as possible, so you need your page to be as relevant as possible to exactly what they're looking for.

 • Focus on what your target customers search for and the words they use, then model your page and content afterward.